 It’s fair to mention that not all healthcare apps are the subject of data protection regulation in different countries.
 This can be easily defined by checking the functions your app will perform.

-If you are going to launch a healthcare education, medical reference, fitness or yoga app, some treatment reminders, or other solutions that don’t require entering, processing, or exchanging very specific user data, you don’t need to worry about those regulations.
+If you are going to launch a fitness application, healthcare education, medical reference, fitness or yoga app, some treatment reminders, or other solutions that don’t require entering, processing, or exchanging very specific user data, you don’t need to worry about those regulations.

 However, regional and international regulations should definitely apply if the software you created qualifies as: